Graphic Arts

 belong to graphic arts professional organizations and/or

 printing-related companies (suppliers, manufacturers, printers).
-With
+Print

-download product or service information from two of the sites.
+out or download product or service information from two of the sites.

 7.